Go to the Students section

 If you are applying for an extension of up to one week, you should not require a medical certificate for this.
 You are able to self-certify for a week under the discretion of the Module Leader.

 If you are applying for an extension of more than one week and have been seen by the surgery for an illness or ongoing medical problem, then the doctor should be able to write a certificate for you.
-You can call reception to request a certificate.
+You can request a certificate by submitting an online eConsult consultation.

 If you have been unwell in the lead up to your exams but have not been seen at the surgery, a medical certificate cannot be written due to the doctor having no evidence of this.
 The same will apply if you have missed an exam but have not been seen by the surgery.